How we work

 Feedback can illuminate your strengths or give you greater awareness of areas for improvement.
 In a team context it can help us understand each others strengths, gaps, and preferences, so that we can work more collaboratively and effectively.

 Feedback is not the same as a review.
 It is real time.
+It is given directly to you, not about you.
 It is about what you do, not who you are.

 What can feedback be about?